Twitter bookmarks as voice-research infrastructure: how to study voice without flattening yours

 How a voice tool fits the voice-study workflow

-Auden, the brain inside VoiceMoat, trains on your own profile and drafts in your voice.
+Auden, the brain inside VoiceMoat, trains on your own profile and drafts in your style.
 It does not draft in the voice of writers you bookmarked.
 The intentional separation: bookmarks expand the range you understand; the tool defends the range you actually write in.
 Confusing the two is the failure mode (using a tool to write in someone else's voice produces the worst category of output: plausibly fluent and not yours).

 If your bookmark folder is feeding into content-pillar selection or repurposing workflows, the voice-research framing is what keeps both of those from collapsing into template-driven sameness.